-Undoes the last edit Redoes the last edit that was undone Shows a list of the edits that can be undone Shows a list of the edits that can be redone Cuts the selected clip or range to the clipboard Cuts the head of the clip at the cursor position, to the clipboard Cuts the tail of the clip at the cursor position, to the clipboard Copies the selected clip or range to the clipboard Copies the head of the clip at the cursor position, to the clipboard Copies the tail of the clip at the cursor position, to the clipboard Pastes a copy of the clipboard at the current position Allows characteristics of the first clip on the clipboard to be pasted.
-Erases the selected clip or range Erases the head of the clip at the cursor position Erases the tail of the clip at the cursor position Extends the clip head to use all the recorded audio Extends the clip tail to use all the recorded audio Splits the selected clips into two at the cursor Heals split in audio clips (must be positioned together) Unlinks linked clips Relinks previously linked clips For stereo clips, swaps the left and right channels.
-Opens a menu of Broadcast Wave commands Cycles clip layers, sending top layer to bottom.
-Reverse cycles clip layers, bringing bottom to top.
-Allows the selected clips to be renamed Syncs the selected clips to their record timecode Reverses the audio in the clips Opens a palette of colours for applying to clips.
-Allows the level of selected clips to be set
+Edit Undo Ctrl+Z Undoes the last edit Redo Ctrl+Y Redoes the last edit that was undone Undo List Shows a list of the edits that can be undone Redo List Shows a list of the edits that can be redone Undo History Shows a list of the edits that can be undone Cut Ctrl+X Cuts the selected clip or range to the clipboard Cut Head Cuts the head of the clip at the cursor position, to the clipboard Cut Tail Cuts the tail of the clip at the cursor position, to the clipboard Copy Ctrl+C Copies the selected clip or range to the clipboard Copy Head Copies the head of the clip at the cursor position, to the clipboard Copy Tail Copies the tail of the clip at the cursor position, to the clipboard Paste Ctrl+V Pastes a copy of the clipboard at the current position Paste Special Allows characteristics of the first clip on the clipboard to be pasted.
+Erase Delete Erases the selected clip or range Erase Head Erases the head of the clip at the cursor position Erase Tail Erases the tail of the clip at the cursor position Restore Head Extends the clip head to use all the recorded audio Restore Tail Extends the clip tail to use all the recorded audio Check Media Size Used for media that was imported while still recording, opens up tail Split Clips S Splits the selected clips into two at the cursor Join Split Heals split in audio clips (must be positioned together) Cleave Multi-Channel Clips Unlinks linked clips Restore Multi-Channel Relinks previously linked clips Rotate Layers Cycles clip layers, sending top layer to bottom.
+Reverse Rotate Layers Reverse cycles clip layers, bringing bottom to top.
+Space Clips Evenly Spaces the selected clips evenly Copy Project Segment Copies the range, including all clips and automation Group Clips Groups the selected clips into one clip-object per track UnGroup Clips Ungroups the selected groups